 Arwad will remind you more of a small fishing village in Malta, Spain or Greece than being in Syria.

 Fun Fact: Arwad is the only inhabited island along the entire eastern coast of the Mediterranean Sea.

-This Post is more like a normal travel post then about Syria, that´s how normal everything is in Tartous.
+This post is more like a normal travel post then about Syria, that´s how normal everything is in Tartous.

-After previously visiting Homs and Aleppo where the scars from the war with ruins, it’s easy to forget about the war when you walking around Tartous.
+After previously visiting Homs and Aleppo where the scars from the war with ruins, it’s easy to forget about the war when you are walking around Tartous.

 This is how Syria used to be before 2011 and also how it should be, peaceful and relaxing, even I did find Aleppo and Damascus peaceful these days with locals enjoying hookahs and a cold drink on street cafes, is it still a very different and laidback feeling here by the coast.

 Tartous history goes back to the 2nd millennium BC, with a few places from that period still around, on the outskirts of Tartous is the Phoenician Temple of Amrit built 4th to 5th century BC, and what might be the worlds the oldest stadium is also located here, professors from the American University of Beirut have done conducted recent studies of the stadium and suggested that its construction may date back as far as 1500 BC, saying that the Amrit stadium was “devoted to sports in Phoenicia several centuries before the Greeks.

 Both sites are completely undamaged by the war.

 While the oldest historical sites are on the outskirts of Tartous, so is there a few still standing sites around the city centre as well as the Cathedral of Our Lady of Tortosa, a Catholic cathedral built during the Crusader-era of the 12th century.